Macro view

 Quickly move to a specific part of the image outside of the current field of view:

-Macro View buttons/options
+Macro View options

 Zoom mode: Draw a marquee around an area of interest in Macro View to zoom in on it.
-This does not affect the image displayed in the Main window.
+This does not affect the image displayed in the main window.

 Full view: Displays the entire tracing or image in the Macro View window.